ML4FCC

 Motivation

-The dynamic aperture is currently measured with particle tracking simulations, which are computationally slow and expensive.
-Moreover, different sets of control parameter values may lead to different representations of the DA as illustrated below with three examples in Figure 1.
-Parametric representations of the DA are therefore difficult to define, raising thus two challenging objectives: i) to develop a machine learning model of the stable phase space area as a function of the accelerator control parameters; and ii) to develop an active learning algorithm that provides a targeted and efficient search for optimal machine configurations that lead to the largest DA.
+The dataset we analyzed is big, the chaotic region is highly noisy, and parametric representations of the DA are difficult to define, raising thus two challenging objectives: i) to develop a fully automated and computationally efficient machine learning model of the stable region as a function of the accelerator control parameters; and ii) to accurately quantify uncertainty of the predictions to improve the search for optimal machine configurations that lead to the largest DA.

 Proposed Approach / Solution